 Flat or clipless?

 The first consideration you must make when choosing the best mountain bike shoe is deciding whether you want to ride flat pedals or clipless ones.
 Flat pedals allow a rider to take their foot off easily so are preferred by beginner riders and those riding very steep or muddy trails.
-As clipless pedals hold your foot in place, clipless pedals help the rider stay in control over technical terrain and increase pedaling efficiency on rough terrain.
+As clipless pedals hold your foot in place, clipless pedals help the rider stay in control on technical routes and increase pedaling efficiency on rough terrain.
 For cross-country mountain biking, enduro mountain biking, and downhill mountain biking clipless pedals are almost exclusively used, although very occasionally gravity racers will choose flat pedals if the conditions suit.

 How stiff should my shoes be?

 The outer sole of a mountain bike shoe will be made from carbon fiber, nylon, or rubber; each of which differs in terms of performance and application.
-For instance, carbon fiber is a stiff, performance-bent material that features more on cross-country-style shoes.
+For instance, carbon fiber is a stiff, performance-focussed material that features more on cross-country-style shoes.
 Nylon isn't as stiff as carbon but is more durable and offers better comfort, while rubber is used exclusively on flat shoes as it provides better grip, feedback, and comfort.
 Flat pedal shoes will often feature a shank to ensure pedaling efficiency isn't compromised too much.

 What's the best retention system?

-For cross-country focused shoes we like to see a ratchet or BOA style closure, but for trail and enduro we like the simplicity of traditional laces.
+For cross-country focused shoes we like to see a ratchet or BOA-style closure, but for trail and enduro we like the simplicity of traditional laces.

 Can I use clipless shoes on flat pedals?